Five Essential Foods (Other Than Calcium) That Help Prevent Stress Fractures

 The beauty of our bones is that they are living tissues, continually repairing and rebuilding themselves.
 So, if you bones are currently in a frail and fragile state, they don’t have to stay in that condition.
-In addition to removing the “bone robbers” listed above and discussed in last week’s article, you can add the following foods and nutrients to your diet to rebuild, repair and strengthen your bones!
+In addition to removing the “bone robbers” we mentioned, you can add the following foods and nutrients to your diet to rebuild, repair and strengthen your bones!

 By making some focused dietary changes you can reduce your risk of stress fractures and possibly prevent your next stress fracture.